DSI Readers/Writers

 - class dsi.plugins.file_reader.Schema(filename, target_table_prefix=None, **kwargs)

-Schema file input should be a JSON file that stores primary and foreign keys for all tables in the data source.
-Stores all relations in global dsi_relations table used for creating backends/writers
+Schema file input should be a JSON file that defines primary and foreign key relationships between tables in a data source.
+Parsed relationships are stored in the global dsi_relations table, which is used for creating backends and used by writers.

 - __init__(filename, target_table_prefix=None, **kwargs)

-target_table_prefix: prefix to be added to every table name in the primary and foreign key list
+A prefix to prepend to every table name in the primary and foreign key lists.
+Useful for avoiding naming conflicts in shared environments.

 - add_rows() None